adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 The basics of Makefiles are covered here: https://almostalwaysauto.com/posts/makefiles.

-Create a new folder called 'src' and add the file main.cpp.
+Create a new folder called 'src' and add the file 'main.cpp'.

 ```cpp
 #include <cstdio>